Loham: Development

 In 2013, Ranjith announced plans to produce a film for Aashirvad Cinemas, starring Mohanlal and Manju Warrier, which was scheduled for a 2014 release coinciding with the annual Vishu festival held in Kerala, India.
 Production was slated to begin in December 2013.
 The announcement of Loham received considerable media attention as it was Manju Warrier's return to the screen after leaving the film industry to marry actor Dileep.
 The media coverage was further heightened when Prithviraj Sukumaran joined the cast.
 However, the film was shelved soon after its official announcement.
 Ranjith explained it was dropped because the film's story resembled that of another film in the same language released during its pre-production time.
-It was Prithviraj who noticed that the ending sequence of the planned script was similar to that of Thira (2013).

 Later that year, the director planned another film with the same production company starring Mohanlal, which was titled G for Gold.
 Filming was scheduled to begin on 10 January 2014 in Kozhikode and Kasargode, but production did not begin on schedule due to Ranjith's dissatisfaction with the screenplay.
-He revised the screenplay and re-titled the film as Loham.
-Loham was announced in February 2015.
+The film was speculated to be titled as Loham in February 2015.